As I reflect on my 40+ years in education, a lot has changed – and for the better.

 Bossier Schools is a strong believer in providing our teachers professional development to make learning relevant.
 When educators are excited, that enthusiasm is contagious and motivates students to embrace and explore the world of academia.
 I am proud to say this is reflected by our district having the most highly effective teachers in the state of Louisiana.

 Not all lessons learned in Bossier Schools are of academic nature, though.
 We are firm believers in character education, as evident by our district’s community service initiative.
-During the 2013-14 academic year, each of our schools and centers was encouraged to pay it forward by “Helping Hearts One Week at a Time.”
-The desire of our students and employees to help others, and their level of commitment to this community, know no boundaries and never cease to amaze me.
+During the 2014-15 academic year, each of our schools and centers was encouraged to pay it forward by accepting our district-wide community service initiative, "Helping Hearts: The Power of We."
+The desire of our students and employees to help others, and their level of commitment to this community, knows no boundaries and never cease to amaze me.

 At Bossier Schools, we are about the total child; from their education to their character.
 By instilling in them the knowledge, talents and contributions they can lend to our community and beyond, we all reap the rewards.